Chuckalttponline/ScriptLink--IPC--for-AutoHotKey-v2/README.md

 ```

 ### Script Synchronization
-If you need to wait for a thread to be opened because your scripts need to work together without errors when started in any order, use:
+If you need to wait for a script to be opened because your scripts need to work together without errors when started in any order, use:

 ```ahk
 ScriptLink.threadwait("Name of the thread to wait for", Timeout in seconds)